This is a simple weeknight recipe that's easy to put together with ingredients you probably already have!

 To thaw, place the frozen, leftover Russian chicken into a microwave-safe dish and heat.
 Otherwise, let the chicken thaw in the refrigerator for one or two days, then heat.

-Alternatively, if you have a large portion of food left, you can place the leftovers into a casserole dish and reheat in the oven until warmed through.
+You can also place the leftovers into a casserole dish and reheat in the oven until warmed through.

 - Some brands sell a more creamy Russian dressing that has mayo in it and resembles Thousand Island dressing.
 When making this recipe, try to find the bright red kind of Russian dressing - sometimes called Catalina dressing.